-Parameter Description IGMP Snooping State IGMP Snooping is a global setting to enable or disable the IGMP queries for the Switch.
-IGMP Snooping VLAN State IGMP Snooping VLAN enables or disables IGMP snooping on a specific VLAN.
-Unknown Multicast Packets Decide how to deal with unknown multicast packets, Drop or Flooding .
-Apply Click Apply to commit the settings.
-Refresh Before applying the configurations, users can click Refresh to clear the current configurations.
+Parameter Description IGMP Snooping IGMP Snooping is a global setting to enable or disable the IGMP queries for the Switch.
+The Unknown Multicast Packets Decide how to deal with unknown multicast packets, Drop or Flooding.
+IGMP Snooping VLAN IGMP Snooping VLAN enables or disables IGMP snooping on a specific VLAN.

+Submit Click Submit to commit the settings.

+Refresh Before submitting the configurations, users can click Refresh to clear the current configurations.